 In Bournemouth, a dearth of live blues music meant that Dave Fernbach, Andy’s older brother, had to head to London on a regular crusade to catch Davies, Korner and co. strut their stuff at the Blues and Barrelhouse Club in Wardour Street.
-He passed his enthusiasm onto his younger brother, who took his newfound passion one step further by learning how to play the guitar and taking his blues out onto the streets of Bournemouth, where he busked for coppers, or entertained the locals in bars and folk clubs.
+He passed his enthusiasm onto his younger brother, who took his newfound passion one step further by learning how to play the guitar and taking his blues out onto the streets of Bournemouth, where he busked for pennies, or entertained the locals in bars and folk clubs.
 Eventually Andy, with brother Dave on piano, formed a blues band called Stovepipe No. 4 with Mick Bryan guitar / harmonica, drummer Pete Brown, Johnathan Leather vocal / maracas and Roger Cole also on guitar.
-The unusual name was inspired by the obscure blues singer Stovepipe No. 1 (real name Sam Jones) a oneman band who blew into a length of stovepipe to produce a sound reminiscent of a jug.
-Their main claim to fame was a tour of Europe, which included a gig on 8th April 1965 at the Kisstadion, a large open-air sports stadium in Budapest, Hungary organised by the Ministry of Culture.
-By agreeing to the concert, they became one of the first western rock bands to play behind the Iron Curtain and certainly the first to play in Hungary.
+The unusual name was inspired by the obscure blues singer Stovepipe No. 1 (real name Sam Jones) a one man band who blew into a length of stovepipe to produce a sound reminiscent of a jug.
+Their main claim to fame was a three-week, twenty three date tour of Hungary, which included a gig in front of fifteen thousand people on 8th April 1965 at the Kisstadion, a large open-air sports stadium in Budapest organised by the Ministry of Culture.
+By agreeing to the concert, they became one of the first western rock bands to play behind the Iron Curtain, and certainly the first to play in Hungary.
 Although they were unknown to the enthusiastic crowd, thousands braved the cold, damp conditions and heavy-handed police presence to see this strange phenomenon that had landed in their midst.
 Amazingly a short, silent black and white film of the event exists on YouTube, which shows the teenage audience trying to enjoy the concert while leather coated henchmen do their best to intimidate the more boisterous members of the crowd.

 While they were in the country, the band cut three tracks in a Budapest studio for an EP on the state-owned Qualiton label.
-The A side was a rather tame version of “House of the Rising Sun” similar in arrangement to The Animals, but without Burdon’s sneering attitude, while the flip contained an OK take on Bo Diddley’s “Pretty Thing” and a stab at Willie Dixon’s “My Babe”, a song more famously associated with the harmonica wiz Little Walter.
-It resided in the Hungarian charts for a lengthy spell but failed to produce any monetary rewards, as it appears Eastern Bloc record companies were just as bent as their western counterparts.
+Side one was taken up with a hesitant version of “House of the Rising Sun” similar in arrangement to The Animals, but without Burdon’s sneering attitude, while the flip contained a lively take on Bo Diddley’s “Pretty Thing” and a reasonable stab at Willie Dixon’s “My Babe”, a song more famously associated with the harmonica wiz Little Walter.
+It resided in the Hungarian charts for a lengthy spell but failed to produce any monetary rewards for the band, as it appears Eastern Bloc record companies were just as crooked as their western counterparts.

-In 1980 Andy and his wife Fran moved a couple of miles down the road to the large and rather grand Georgian Ridgeway House in Dippenhall, where he set up Jacobs Studios, a residential affair with state of the art facilities.
+In 1980 Andy and his wife Fran moved a couple of miles down the road to the large and rather grand Georgian Ridgeway House in Dippenhall, where he set up Jacobs Studios, a residential affair with state-of-the-art facilities.
 Over the years his clients included The Smiths, Paul Weller, Uriah Heep, Rick Wakeman, Peter Green’s Splinter Group, Nazareth, Joe Jackson, The Damned, The Cocteau Twins, ABC, David Bowie, U2, Robbie Williams, Stevie Wonder, Status Quo and Pavarotti.
-Over a nine year period and with help from Snowy White and his band, plus various members of the Fabulous Poodles and the backing singers the Soultanas amongst others, Andy used down time at his studio to painstakingly piece together a new recording, Blues from a Hotel Room.
-The title and theme of the album drew inspiration from Robert Johnson’s recordings in a Dallas hotel room in the mid 1930’s.
-The slow gestation period delayed the release of the CD until 1996, twenty seven years after his first solo outing.
+Over a nine-year period and with help from Snowy White and his band, plus various members of the Fabulous Poodles and the backing singers the Soultanas amongst others, Andy used down time at his studio to painstakingly piece together a new recording, Blues from a Hotel Room.
+The title and theme of the album drew inspiration from Robert Johnson’s recordings in a Dallas hotel room in the 1930s.
+The slow gestation period delayed the release of the CD until 1996, twenty seven-years after his first solo outing.
 Drawing influences from country blues, jazz and r&b, the recording is a far cry from his If You Miss Your Connexion debut in both sophistication and instrumentation, but the distinctive voice is still present and correct, even if his songwriting has become more complex.

 Inexplicably, If You Miss Your Connexion has never been transferred to CD.
 In 2010 Tapestry released a 180gram vinyl limited run of five hundred copies but this is a bootleg and should be avoided.
 The only way to pick up a legitimate copy is to seek out the original, but that is difficult as they are very thin on the ground and cost in the region of £100 to £200.
 If by any chance you fancy a copy of the Stovepipe No. 4 EP good luck as you’re going to need it, the phrase hen’s teeth springs to mind.